-It’s not uncommon to buy a used hot tub and move it to your house.
-But when you do that and have to move it, it’s natural to wonder how much does a hot tub weigh?
+It’s not uncommon to buy a hot tub and have it delivered.
+But when you do that, especially if you need friends to unload it or if you’re putting it on a wooden deck, it’s natural to wonder how much does a hot tub weigh?

-This can make it hard to move, hard to transport, and hard to work with.
-Luckily, we’ll be showing you how much hot tubs weigh (by size), and how you should go about moving them as well.
+Luckily, we’ll be showing you how much hot tubs weigh, both the dry weight of the hot tub and the total weight of the hot tub, and how you should go about moving them as well.

 — Scott Geisel (@ScottGeiselHDI) September 11, 2015